callistusikeata/Pewlett-Hackard-Analysis/README.md

 # Results

-The first table determines the number of retiring employees, and their position titles can be viewed here: retiring_titles.csv
+The first table determines the number of retiring employees, and their position titles can be viewed here:[retiring_titles.csv](https://github.com/callistusikeata/Pewlett-Hackard-Analysis/blob/main/Analysis%20Project%20Folder/Pewlett%20Hackard%20Analysis/Data/retiring_titles.csv)

-The second table identifies employee who are eligible for the mentorship program can be viewed here: mentorship_eligibility.csv
+The second table identifies employee who are eligible for the mentorship program can be viewed here:[mentorship_eligibility.csv](https://github.com/callistusikeata/Pewlett-Hackard-Analysis/blob/main/Analysis%20Project%20Folder/Pewlett%20Hackard%20Analysis/Data/mentorship_eligibility.csv)

 From these tables, we observed the following: